samdeverett/samdeverett.github.io/_pages/about.md

 Welcome to my personal page! 😀

 I am a Data Science Engineer (think: Data Scientist meets Machine Learning Engineer) at DraftKings.
-I work in the Risk & Fraud space, where I spend most of my time developing models for quantifying the skill of a bettor.
+I work on the Risk & Fraud team, and I spend most of my time developing models for quantifying the skill of a bettor.

 I am also a Research Assistant in the [Frankel Lab at MIT](http://fraenkel.mit.edu).
-The project I'm focused on is fine-tuning a large language model for metabolomics research.
+The project I'm focused on involves fine-tuning a large language model for metabolomics research.

 I hope to become more involved in the AI Safety and Alignment space.
 While I believe technology has the power to radically improve our well-being, I am equally wary of its potential to further the spread of misinformation, ideological polarization, mental health crises from unrealistic expectations, mass surveillance, autonomous weapons, and even catastrophic superintelligence.